mmeka/TypeScript/README.md

 > npm install --save-dev lite-server (then under script, add "server": "lite-server")
 > npm start (no need to restarts server to pickup changes.
 As soon as TypeScript complies, changes reflect.
 Have index.html.)
 <script src="JS_file_name" defer></script> (browsers can't understand TypeScript)

+# Questions
+What are the usecases for Tuple?